opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To show or hide the safe area:**

     Choose View  →  **Safe Area** to show or hide the safe area.

-    .. note:: The safe area is not visible if the camera box is hidden (see above).

 .. tip:: **To add a custom guide:**